Organizational Expansion – 1911 to 1925

 “More than half of the working population of the United States is engaged in some form of industrial activity.
 The livelihood of these people and their dependents is directly tied up with the fortunes of American industry.
 No other form of economic activity is more fundamental in character.
 The well secured obligations of seasoned industrial corporations are therefore a favored investment medium.
 In back of them are tangible properties of great value and established earning power.
 Carefully chosen, they afford unusual opportunities for substantial income return.”

 (1) The Cummins story becomes even more interesting and personal, as follows.
-The author completed his MBA at the Harvard Business School in June, 1957, and stayed on for a year as the Research Assistant and case writer for Prof. Charles Williams.
+The author completed his MBA at the Harvard Business School (HBS) in June 1957 and stayed on for a year as the research assistant and case writer for Prof. Charles Williams.
 In early 1958, the author was considering permanent employment to start in the fall.
 Having written some cases featuring investment banking situations collected from Wall Street firms, the author was inspired to find a job in the securities industry, but for various reasons, didn't wish to work on Wall Street.
 Thus, work in the financial department of a Midwest industrial corporation, or possibly a commercial bank, became his goal.
 There were openings in the Finance Department of Cummins Engine and the author arranged an employment interview in the Columbus, IN, headquarters of the company.
 Flying out from Boston to Indianapolis, the author was doing homework on Cummins, relying primarily on a prospectus covering a recent public offering by Cummins managed by the firm of A.G.
 Becker & Co., headquartered, much to the author’s surprise, in Chicago.
 After the Cummins interview, the author was scheduled to proceed to Chicago for other interviews.
 Given those plans, the author phoned the HBS alumni office to inquire whether there were any HBS graduates at this Becker firm in Chicago, about which firm the author had no knowledge.
 The answer was “yes”-- Becker employed a number of HBS graduates, including a Roger Brown and a John Colman in the Chicago office.
 Making a long story short, the author called and made an appointment to visit these Becker men in Chicago.
 After these interviews, as he walked out of Becker’s office at 120 South LaSalle, he felt that he had stumbled on to his future employer.
-In a few months, and after another visit to Chicago, employment was agreed upon, and lasted some twenty three years.
+In a few months, and after another visit to Chicago, employment was agreed upon, and lasted some twenty-three years.
 For that, the author thanks, among others, David Stern, William Irwin, and Clessie Cummins.